GGEMS/ggems/doc/source/sources.rst

 .. c:function:: void set_orbiting( f32 orbiting_angle )

-    Rotate the source around the z-axis and based on the center of the system.
+    Rotate the source around the z-axis with respect to the center of the system.

     .. c:var:: orbiting_angle

-        Orbiting angle around the center of the system in radian.
+        Orbiting angle around the center of the system in radians.

 .. note::